Budgeting Tips for a Cruise to Tonga

 1. Book Shore Excursions Independently

 As much as a cruise is about the experience on the ship, it’s also about the amazing places you visit.
 Tonga’s ports of Nuku’alofa and Vava’u have amazing experiences that await, from island tours to swimming with whales!
-However, cruise companies are renowned for over-pricing shore excursion activities, with some cruises known to mark up the price by a whopping 300%!
-Book your activities independently, either direct with activity providers or on booking engines like Viator instead!
+However, cruise companies are renowned for over-pricing shore excursion activities, as some cruises are known to mark up the price by a whopping 300%!
+Book your activities independently, either direct with activity providers or on booking engines like Viator or Tripadvisor instead!
 Get inspired for things to do at the port you’re visiting with our 10 Must-Dos in Nuku’alofa and 10 Must-Dos in Vava’u.

 2. Book Some Onboard Activities on Port Days

 Now let’s get to those activities on the boat!
 From the spa to rock climbing, there is more choice than ever when it comes to onboard activities.
 However, all those activities add up.
 As most passengers leave the boat on port days, cruise companies have the habit of heavily discounting their onboard activities.
-So if you have your mind set on that indulgent spa treatment, book it on a port day and save big bucks.
+So if you have your mindset on that indulgent spa treatment, book it on a port day and save big bucks.
 If you’re strategic enough, you could even pamper yourself early morning and have a whole day to explore your destination too!

 4. And Check out the Free Things to Do in Vava’u!

 Neiafu, the second-largest town in Tonga and the hub of Vava’u, is another stop on many cruise ship itineraries.
-Following the same advice as the point above, you can also find a great deal of free and cheap things to do in Vava’u to fill up your port day.
+Following the same advice to the point above, you can also find a great deal of free and cheap things to do in Vava’u to fill up your port day.
 Mingle with the locals at the Neiafu Market, browse the amazing crafts at one of the shops, take a tour of the Vava’u Pearl Centre, take a tour of the incredible ‘Ene ‘io Botanical Gardens with pick-up included and more!

 5. Get Tongan Pa’anga Onshore, Not on the Ship